-If no Password has been set within the DS-SP24, as described in the previous paragraphs, the DS-SP24 will not allow you to enable any Password, and the choice in the "Enable Password" will be limited to only the "Disable" option.
+If no Password has been set within the DS-SP36, as described in the previous paragraphs, the DS-SP36 will not allow you to enable any Password, and the choice in the "Enable Password" will be limited to only the "Disable" option.

-Menu "Input A and B" Input Channels Editing [access by pushing the "A/B" buttons]
+• Menu "Input A/B/C" Input Channels Editing [access by pushing the "A/B/C" buttons]

-From the "Default Screen", it is possible to access the "Input A and B" menu by pushing the "A" or "B" button.
-Once the button is pressed the related blue "EDIT" LED will turn ON.
+From the "Default Screen", it is possible to access the "Input A/B/C" menu by pushing the "A" or "B" or "C" button.
+Once the button is pressed, the related blue "EDIT" LED will turn ON.
 The Sub-Menu pages can now be scrolled through by rotating clockwise and counter-clockwise the "NAV/PM1" encoder.
 For parameter editing it is necessary to press ENTER and an arrow will appear on the left of the screen "-> ".
 Then use the "PM2" and "PM3" encoders for selecting and setting the parameter values.
-On some parameters that have three independent values, you will also need to use the "NAV/PM1" encoder, eg filter parameter settings.
+On some parameters that have three independent values, you will also need to use the PM1 encoder, eg filter parameter settings.

-Note: All parameter editing can be done using the "NAV/PM1", "PM2", and "PM3" encoders and the current shown value of the selected option is AUTOMATICALLY loaded during the encoders' use and stored as the current value once leaving the page.
+Note: All parameter editing can be done using the "NAV/PM1", "PM2", and "PM3" encoders and the current shown value of the selected option is AUTOMATICALLY loaded during the encoders' use and stored as the current value once leaving the page is AUTOMATICALLY loaded during the encoders' use and stored as current value once the page is left.

-Gain page - from this screen it is possible to set the Input Channels Level from -12dB to +6dB, press ENTER an arrow will appear on the left of the screen "->" then use the "PM1" or "PM2" buttons.

-The value set on this screen will only affect the input level of the selected Channel A or B. The following is an example screen for the "Gain" page that has set the Gain of Input Channel A to +0.0dB:
+Gain page - from this screen it is possible to set the Input Channels Level from -12dB to +6dB.
+Press ENTER, and an arrow will appear on the left of the screen "->" then use the "PM1" or "PM2" buttons.
+The value set on this screen will only affect the input level of the selected Channel A, B or C. The following is an example screen for the "Gain" page that has set the Gain of Input Channel A to +0.0dB:

-Input-A Gain -> Gain = + 0.0dB
+Input-A Gain → Gain = + 0.0dB